grussorusso/grussorusso.github.io/content/sections/research.md

 title: "RESEARCH"
 ---

-### Serverless Edge-Cloud
+My research activities currently revolve around the following main topics:

-Architectures, function offloading strategies, and dynamic resource management for Function-as-a-Service across edge-cloud continuum infrastructure.
+- **Serverless computing in the Edge-Cloud Continuum**: architectures, scheduling and offloading strategies, and dynamic resource management for Function-as-a-Service across the Edge-cloud Continuum.

-### Runtime Adaptation & Performance
-Self-adaptive software systems, autonomous performance tuning, control theoretical methods, and reinforcement learning for dynamic cloud and edge environments.

-### AI/ML Systems
-Scheduling, model partitioning, and resource allocation for AI/ML inference workloads, alongside agentic AI workflows for serverless systems.
+- **Runtime Performance Management**: performance modeling and optimization of distributed applications, focusing in particular on AI/ML inference workloads.